 Salar de Uyuni (the Salt Flats)

 Salar de Uyuni is the largest salt flat in the world!
-Located at over 3,500m above sea level and covering 104 km2, the Salt Flats in Bolivia was by far the highlight of my trip in Bolivia.
+Located at over 4,000 m (1,300 ft) above sea level and covering 104 km2, the Salt Flats in Bolivia were by far the highlight of my trip in Bolivia.

 During the months of March and April, it is possible to get the famous mirror reflection from the little water that still remains from the wet season.
 During sunset, this is spectacular!

-For more information check out our 15 things you need to know before visiting the Salt Flats blog!
+For more information check out our blog which covers everything you need to know before visiting the Salt Flats blog!

 At first glance, La Paz can seem like just another overcrowded city.
-However, all it takes is you to have a good walk around the city and that all changes.
+However, all it takes is for you to have a good walk around the city, and that all changes.

 Not many cities around the world can beat La Paz’s extraordinary setting.
-Located at 3,650m above sea level, La Paz is essentially situated in a bowl that descends from a large flat plain.
+Located at 3,650 m (12,000 ft) above sea level, La Paz is essentially situated in a bowl that descends from a large flat plain.

 Around the city, the markets breathe with life and are perfect for doing a little shopping.
 From great museums, the famous Witches Market, and pebble stone streets, La Paz is anything but normal!